You can make a real difference to the lives of older people!

 - Good IT skills, especially use of the internet

-- The ability to work confidently on your own initiative and know when to seek help and support
+- Ability to work confidently on own initiative and know when to seek help and support

 No previous experience is required, but a willingness to learn, and to participate in training, is important to enable you to best help our customers and to help you get the most satisfaction from volunteering with this service.
 Experience in a similar role and knowledge of the benefits system would be an advantage, but not essential as you will be supported by experienced team members.

-You should be available for at least one 2-3 hour session per week during office hours; actual days and times can be negotiated.
-You will need to attend an induction and you will also receive comprehensive training in essential skills.
+You will be available for at least 4 hours per week during office hours - actual days and times can be negotiated.
+You will be based in our Reading office.

 We organise social events for our volunteers from time to time, and always hope that volunteers can find the time to join us for these enjoyable occasions.

-We also require the names of two referees who have known you for a minimum of one year.
+We will obtain references from two referees who have known you for a minimum of one year.
 They should not be family members, and one of these referees should have known you in a formal capacity e.g. employer or tutor.